 3 Keys to a Successful Salesforce Implementation

-There are a lot of moving pieces, but following the above process for Salesforce implementation ensures your project runs smooth as silk!
+There are a lot of moving pieces, but following the above process for Salesforce implementation ensures your project runs smoothly!
 When you work with a Salesforce implementation partner, you can focus more on a few key areas for successful setup and deployment.

 The main keys that you should focus on for a successful Salesforce implementation include: